OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 * **Liberty Gradle Plugin 4.0.0+**: Starting with version 4.0.0, the Liberty Gradle Plugin requires Gradle 9.0 or later.

 * **Java Requirement**: Gradle 9 requires Java 17 as the minimum runtime version.
-Java 21 and 25 are supported via toolchains.
+Java 21 and 25 are also supported.

 * **Kotlin Update**: If your build uses Kotlin, an upgrade to Kotlin 2.0 is mandatory.